How to Say ‘No’ When You’re Called into Work out of Hours

 EXAMPLE

-I’m sorry, but I need to prioritise my family as I have been overwhelmed with work this past week.
+I’m sorry, but I need to prioritize my family, as I have been overwhelmed with work this past week.
 I hope you understand.

 Final thoughts